KhronosGroup/glTF/extensions/Prefixes.md

 * `SKFB` - Sketchfab
 * `WEB3D` - Web3D Consortium

 To request a prefix, submit a [GitHub issue](https://github.com/KhronosGroup/glTF/issues/new) with the name of the requested prefix and the vendor that will be using it.
-Assign the `extension` label to the issue.
+Maintainers, please assign the `extension` label to the issue.